-- > The school facilitates spacious, well-lighted and ventilated rooms fully equipped with appropriate furniture for the age group of young children they serve. - The school has a well-organized learning resources room with projector, computers, internet access, learning materials and tools. - ➤ The school also provides the facility of a well-equipped science laboratory designed by lab specialist and has all safety requirements. - A library with rich collection for each section with collection of books. - ➤ The sports activities are carried out in spacious playgrounds: two outdoor and one indoor playground in KG section.
+- > The school facilitates spacious, well-lighted and ventilated rooms fully equipped with appropriate furniture for the age group of young children they serve. - > The school has a well-organized learning resources room with projector, computers, internet access, learning materials and tools. - The school also provides the facility of a well-equipped science laboratory designed by lab specialist and has all safety requirements. - A library for each section with collection of books.

+The sports activities are carried out in spacious playgrounds: two outdoor and one indoor playground in KG section.
 In primary section there are two playgrounds.

-Classroom Equipment:
+Classroom EQUIPMENT:

-- computer devices
+- \triangleright computer devices

 - Physical and virtual libraries.

 - Resources centers in grades one, 2 and 3.

+- Library center in the classrooms.

 - Multimedia centers.

-- Furnishing of classrooms.
+Furnishing of classrooms.